tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 ##### Mentally demanding

 I do find find I need to be focused to write.
-Similar to not simply practicing scales, writing posts on different topics helps prevents the process from becoming rote.
+Since each post is on a different topic, I can hopefully avoid falling into the trap of "doing scales" and performing mindless repetitions.

-There are aspect of the process that are more difficult than othres.
-One example of an easier task is using a tool like [Grammarly](https://www.grammarly.com/) to check spelling and gramar.
-Rather than accept suggestoins, there's an opportunity for me to better understand why something is grammatically incorrect or how a word is properly spelled.
+There are aspect of the process that are more difficult than others.
+One example of an easier task is using a tool like [Grammarly](https://www.grammarly.com/) to check spelling and grammar.
+Rather than accept suggestions, there's an opportunity for me to better understand why something is grammatically incorrect or how a word is properly spelled.

 ##### Hard to do

 I have found writing and editing my posts to be difficult.
 I often find I go into a post thinking I know what I'm going to write, but when sitting down to write struggle to get idea out in a coherent manner.
 Instead, I have to spend a lot of time shaping and connecting my thoughts to get an idea fully formed.
+Even when I have a draft in place there are numerous rounds of re-reading and editing to try to improve it.

 ##### Driven by good goals

 I currently don't have very clear or specific goals.
 Essentially, I want to write more because I think it's a good skill to have (and I want to [build habits](https://jamesclear.com/identity-based-habits) that make me more like the person I think I want to be).

-Since my current aim is to write for a small amount of time every day, that may be considered focusing on the process more than the outcome.
+Since my current aim is to write for a small amount of time every day, that may be considered focusing on the _process_ more than the _outcome_.

 ## Conclusion